Sadık Savaş

-Sadık Savaş (born August 16, 1987) is a Turkish Paralympian archer competing in the Men's recurve bow event.
+Sadık Savaş (born 16 August 1987) is a Turkish Paralympian archer competing in the Men's recurve bow event.

 Early life

-Sadık Savaş was born on August 16, 1987.
+Sadık Savaş was born on 16 August 1987.
 He lives in Ankara, Turkey.

 Sporting career

 Savaş began his archery career in 2010, and debuted internationally in 2013.
 He has been coached by Oğuzhan Polat since 2012.

 He obtained a quota for the 2016 Summer Paralympics Games in Rio de Janeiro, Brazil.

 Savaş is right-handed and shoots 71 cm-long arrows, with a bow draw weight of 18.5 kg.

-In 2021, he won the silver medal in the Mixed team event together with his team mate Merve Nur Eroğlu at the 7th Fazza Para Archery World Ranking Tournament held in Dubai, United Arab Emirates.
+In 2021, he won the silver medal in the Mixed team event together with his teammate Merve Nur Eroğlu at the 7th Fazza Para Archery World Ranking Tournament held in Dubai, United Arab Emirates.